AxeThrowingPlaces

 Can you drink alcohol while axe throwing in Boise?

 Yes, at both venues.
-Base Camp has a full bar integrated into the gastropub experience.
+Base Camp has a full bar integrated into the gastropub experience with craft cocktails and local beer on tap.
 RAGERS has a dedicated 21+ bar area with 4 private lanes.
-For more bar-equipped venues, browse our axe throwing with bar directory.
+Both venues enforce responsible service -- you will be cut off from throwing if you are impaired.
+For more axe throwing bars nationwide, check our guide.

 Is there a minimum age for axe throwing in Boise?

 Base Camp requires 16+ for the Axe Room.
-RAGERS has different age requirements depending on the area (21+ bar section vs. general lanes).
-Call ahead for specifics if bringing younger throwers.
-See our axe throwing for kids guide for general age guidance.
+RAGERS has different age requirements depending on the area -- the 21+ bar section is adults only, but the main lanes accommodate younger throwers with guardian supervision.
+Call ahead for specifics if bringing anyone under 16.
+See our axe throwing for kids guide for general age guidance across the country.

 What else can I do at these venues besides throw axes?

-Base Camp offers ping pong, cornhole, beer pong, arcade games, and a full restaurant.
-RAGERS offers rage rooms where you smash glass and electronics.
-Neither venue is a one-trick operation.
+Base Camp offers ping pong, cornhole, beer pong, arcade games, and a full restaurant -- it is genuinely a multi-activity gastropub.
+RAGERS offers rage rooms where you smash glass and electronics with bats and crowbars.
+Neither venue is a one-trick operation, and the variety keeps groups entertained for two-plus hours.

 Which Boise venue is better for date night?

-Base Camp, hands down.
-The Greenbelt location, craft cocktails, scratch-made food, and patio create an actual date atmosphere.
-RAGERS is better for groups and high-energy outings.
+Base Camp, by a wide margin.
+The Greenbelt location, craft cocktail menu, scratch-made food, and dog-friendly patio create an actual date atmosphere.
+It is one of the better date night activities in Boise, period -- not just among axe venues.
+RAGERS is better for groups and high-energy celebrations.

 Find More Venues in Boise